QTodoTxt/QTodoTxt/README.md

 ### Latest alpha/beta relase:
-Download code from git or use pip: pip install qtodotxt
+Download code from git or use pip: pip install qtodotxt --upgrade --pre

 And please report bugs to github!